robsonsmartins/usbflashprog/software/usbflashprog/README.md

 The code coverage report from unit tests can be accessed here: [Code Coverage Report of the USB Flash/EPROM Programmer](https://robsonsmartins.github.io/usbflashprog/software/lcov/index.html).

+### Build Instructions

+Instructions on how to build the project are described in following document: [Build Instructions](https://github.com/robsonsmartins/usbflashprog/blob/main/software/BUILD.md).

+### How to sign a Microsoft Windows&copy; Driver with a Self-Signed Certificate

+Instructions on how to sign a Microsoft Windows&copy; driver with a self-signed certificate are described in following document: [How to sign a Microsoft Windows&copy; Driver with a Self-Signed Certificate](https://github.com/robsonsmartins/usbflashprog/blob/main/software/usbflashprog/third/win/HOWTO-SIGN.md).

 ### Code Style Guide